ska-sa/spead2/doc/tut-8-recv-memory-pool.rst

 The performance is worse: significantly so in the C++ case (I get around 1900 MB/s for C++ and 3100 MB/s for Python).
-This is somewhat surprising, because with bigger heaps should mean that per-heap overheads are reduced, just like increasing the packet size reduced the per-packet overheads.
+This is somewhat surprising, because bigger heaps should mean that per-heap overheads are reduced, just like increasing the packet size reduced the per-packet overheads.
 There are (at least) two things going on here: